carl-fristam/ai-thesis-research-platform/README.md

-# Project M4 Research Suite
+# MSc thesis research tool

-Project M4 is a containerized, full-stack application designed for intelligence gathering and source management.
-It integrates AI-powered academic search via the Exa API with a persistent knowledge repository.
+This research tool is a containerized, full-stack application designed for research gathering and source management.
+It integrates AI search via the Exa API.

 ## Features